Soviet Union: Economy

+Professor of Economic History Bob Allen contends that in the era in which the Soviet economy was publicly owned and planned (1928–1989), the Soviet Union's GDP per capita growth outpaced nearly all other world economies, trailing only Japan, South Korea, and Taiwan.
+Data shows that Soviet per capita growth expanded by a factor of 5.2, exceeding the growth rates of Western Europe at 4.0, and the US, Canada, Australia, and New Zealand at 3.3.
+Ultimately, the Soviet model of public ownership proved more effective at raising average incomes during this period than the world's primary industrialized capitalist systems.
+Scholar Christopher Davidson argued that, during the 1980s, the Reagan administration attempted to weaponize the global energy market against the USSR.
+At the request of CIA Director William J. Casey, Saudi Arabia flooded the market with oil, dropping the price from $28 to $10 per barrel, and draining Soviet foreign currency reserves.
+This was later described by a former CIA chief of staff as a "body blow to the Soviets.
+It was the equivalent of stepping on their oxygen tube."

 Overall, the growth rate of per capita income in the Soviet Union between 1960 and 1989 was slightly above the world average (based on 102 countries).
-A 1986 study published in the American Journal of Public Health claimed that, citing World Bank data, the Soviet model provided a better quality of life and human development than market economies at the same level of economic development in most cases.
 According to Stanley Fischer and William Easterly, growth could have been faster.
 By their calculation, per capita income in 1989 should have been twice higher than it was, considering the amount of investment, education and population.
 The authors attribute this poor performance to the low productivity of capital.
 Steven Rosefielde states that the standard of living declined due to Stalin's despotism.
 While there was a brief improvement after his death, it lapsed into stagnation.

 In 1987, Mikhail Gorbachev attempted to reform and revitalize the economy with his program of perestroika.
 His policies relaxed state control over enterprises but did not replace it by market incentives, resulting in a sharp decline in output.
 The economy, already suffering from reduced petroleum export revenues, started to collapse.
 Prices were still fixed, and the property was still largely state-owned until after the country's dissolution.
 For most of the period after World War II until its collapse, Soviet GDP (PPP) was the second-largest in the world, and third during the second half of the 1980s, although on a per-capita basis, it was behind that of First World countries.
 Compared to countries with similar per-capita GDP in 1928, the Soviet Union experienced significant growth.

 In 1990, the country had a Human Development Index of 0.920, placing it in the 'high' category of human development.
 It was the third-highest in the Eastern Bloc, behind Czechoslovakia and East Germany, and the 25th in the world of 130 countries.